tensorflow/tfjs-core/docs/tutorials/performance.md

 ### Understanding CPU / GPU interlocks and `NDArray.getValuesAsync()`

-The most common thing that will cause performance issues are blocking `gl.readPixels` calls on the main thread.
+The most common thing that will cause a performance issue is a blocking `gl.readPixels` calls on the main thread.
 This is the underlying WebGL call that downloads NDArrays from a WebGL texture to the CPU.
-This function returns a `Float32Array` with the underlying values from the `NDArray`
+This function returns a `Float32Array` with the underlying values from the `WebGLTexture`-backed `NDArray`.

 `gl.readPixels` is a CPU-blocking call which waits for the GPU to finish its execution pipeline until the given NDArray is available, and then downloads it.
-This means that the time you see in the performance tab corresponding to the `gl.readPixels` call is not actually the time it takes to download, but the time the UI thread is blocking and waiting for the result to be ready.
+This means that the time you see in the performance tab on the "Main" thread row corresponding to the `gl.readPixels` call is not actually the time it takes to download, but the time the UI thread is blocking and waiting for the result to be ready.

 By blocking the UI thread with the `gl.readPixels` call, we don't allow the browser's UI thread to do anything else during that time.
 This includes layout,